 - Speech and Language consultations with a specialist Speech and Language Therapist

-These virtual appointments are an opportunity for you to discuss your concerns and receive advice on how best to support the child including suggestions on how to adapt your practice or your environment, strategies you can implement that may help the child to learn and progress or what additional support may be available for the child.
+These virtual appointments are an opportunity to discuss concerns and receive advice on how best to support the child including suggestions on how to adapt your practice or your environment, strategies you can implement that may help the child to learn and progress or what additional support may be available for the child.
 You will be required to obtain parent’s permission and complete some paperwork prior to the consultation.

-The role of the Speech and Language Therapists
+Specialist Speech and Language Therapists

 They also offer training to early years settings and the Early Start Team.